h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the differences between Long-Polling, Websockets and SSE?
 * Explain the importance of standards and standards bodies.
 * What is FOUC?
 How do you avoid FOUC?
+* Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.

 ####[[⬆]](#toc) <a name='html'>HTML Questions:</a>